A Guest Post By Cherise Young

 Pride, being too focused on saying we did it our way and through our own efforts, can get in the way of collaboration and success.
 Sometimes our personal success can only be achieved through the assistance of others.
 In that video, I saw people choosing interdependence rather than the lonely path of independence.

-Navigating uncertain settings or circumstances can be made easier with honest assessment and accepting what others have to offer.
+Navigating uncertain settings or circumstances can be easier with an honest assessment and accepting what others offer.
 Whether it’s mud, quicksand, a quagmire, or an ongoing pandemic… don’t panic.
 With calculated steps, we can overcome what seems to bog us down.

 Life cycles are just that, cycles.
 It may seem like you have been stuck in this mucky place for an eternity, but you haven’t.
 In addition to the muddy places, there have been party places, singing places, and basking in sunny, breezy places.
 Yet, when you do find yourself neck deep in the mud, remember the six tips above.
 Oh, and one last thing… Keep your head up!